1. Email Marketing

 Personalise emails if possible

 Personalised emails are a great way of increasing engagement and conversion rate of any email campaign.
 You can start by including the name of the subscriber in the email body and subject line.
-But you can also do more than that.
+But you can also do much more than that.

 Example of subject line with subscriber's name